kbakirov/R-programming/Decision_Tree/Student_designation/README.md

 # Student Designation
 ## Predicting student classification as an honors, average, or struggling student.

-### The StudentData dataset contains three variables:
+### The StudentData.csv dataset contains three variables:
 - **Designation**: A variable that classifies each student as an honors, average, or struggling student.
 - **GPA**: The student's current GPA.
 - **Study_Time**: The number of hours that a student self-reports studying per night.